-A*STAR researchers have designed a low-cost, stable and ultrafast responsive sensor that is easy to manufacture1, overcoming the challenge of producing a simple, fast and highly sensitive version.
+Researchers from A*STAR have designed a low-cost, stable and ultrafast responsive sensor that is easy to manufacture, overcoming the challenge of producing a simple, fast and highly sensitive version.

 Fuke Wang and colleagues from the Singapore Institute of Materials Research and Engineering, A*STAR have developed an optical humidity sensor that exploits the unique properties of ultrathin layers of graphene oxide (GO) films.